google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ![Notification with Actions on Chrome for Android.](./images/notification-screenshots/mobile/chrome-actions-m.png){: .center-image }

 Chrome will hopefully change it's behavior on desktop to match android (i.e. apply the appropriate color scheme to make the icons match the system look and feel).
-In the mean you can match Chrome's text color by making your icons have a color of "#333333"..
+In the meantime you can match Chrome's text color by making your icons have a color of "#333333"..

 On Android Nougat the action icons aren't shown at all.